ulrichse/Heatwave_Mobility/README.md

   - *POI_Info_Plus_2022_2024.parquet*

 - **OUTPUT:**
-  - *Weekly_POI_Visits_2022_2024.parquet*
+  - *M2_Weekly_POI_Visits_2022_2024.parquet*

 - **DESCRIPTION:**
-This script merges North Carolina SafeGraph/Advan weekly POI visitor and visit counts (2022-2024) into a single file with POI metadata (NAICS code, NAICS top category, NAICS subcategory).
+This script reads and combines all weekly SafeGraph POI summary visitation files for North Carolina into a single dataset and enriches them with POI category metadata.
+The merged weekly POI visitation data are then written to a parquet file for efficient storage and downstream analysis.
 </details>

 <details>